 In our historic financing rounds we have mainly relied on the prior sale of stock method where the company and new investors negotiate the company's valuation at arm's length.
-Typical considerations in this method may include the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the relationship of the parties involved, the timing compared to the ordinary shares valuation date and the financial condition and structure of the company at the time of the sale.
+Typical considerations in this method may include the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the relationship of the parties involved, the timing compared to the common shares valuation date and the financial condition and structure of the company at the time of the sale.

 In this process, we have taken into consideration the guidance recommended by the American Institute of Certified Public Accountants, or AICPA, Audit and Accounting Practice Aid, specifically the Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-The most frequent types of private transaction and their relevance to the derived fair value of our shares are the "Simple preferred stock financing transaction" (AICPA 8.03 a. i. and ii.) with new investors.
+The most frequent types of private transactions and their relevance to the derived fair value of our shares are the "Simple preferred stock financing transaction" (AICPA 8.03 a. i. and ii.) with new investors.
+Our assumptions and estimates are highly complex and involve subjective assumptions.
+Changes in these underlying assumptions and estimates could significantly change our reported or expected financial performance.